The Shareholders of the Company

 The Company had followed Straight-line method on its tangible fixed assets the ratesprescribed under the Part C of the Schedule II of the Companies Act 2013 Intangiblefixed assets stated at cost less accumulated amount of amortization.

-Pursuant to provisions of Section 138 of the Companies Act 2013 read with Rule 13 ofthe Companies (Accounts) Rule 2014 as amended from time to time the Company is requiredto appoint an internal auditor of the Company to conduct internal audit of the functionsand activities of the Company.
+Pursuant to provisions of Section 138 of the Companies Act 2013 read with Rule 13 ofthe Companies (Accounts) Rule 2014 as amended from time to time the Board of Directorshad appointed M/s VAPS & Co.
+Chartered Accountants New Delhi (FRN 003612N) asinternal auditor of the Company to conduct internal audit of the Company from 01stApril 2020 to 31st March 2021.

 The details of conservation of energy technology absorption foreign exchange earningsand outgo are as follows: